Submission period opens: February 3

 Is there a cost for speakers to register?

 Because we have more than 400 speakers each year, we do ask that speakers pay a small registration fee to help us cover some of the cost of attendance.
-The earlybird speaker rate is $140 for the full conference (less than the cost of a day pass).
+The earlybird speaker rate is $195 for the full conference.
 We offer exemptions to this policy based on need.
-Information on how to request a complimentary speaker pass will be sent to panel organizers once sessions are accepted.
+Information on how to request a complimentary speaker pass will be sent to session organizers once sessions are selected.

 Does Netroots Nation pay for travel or hotel accommodation?